 Science Fiction Five-Yearly Cover

-Science Fiction Five-Yearly was a fanzine produced by the legendary Lee Hoffman, faithfully "Once every lustrum."
-Others helped out in recent years, prior to Lee's passing on to the Enchanted Convention, most notably Geri Sullivan, who with Jeff Schalles is one of the remaining few who pursue color mimeography as an art form.
-I used to be among those who could do fair work with a mimeo stencil, shading plates and stylii.
-I messed up the color work on the lettering in this one; it was supposed to be a take-off and tribute to the wonderful Where's Waldo phenomenon, with a SF/fannish twist.
-Frankly, I didn't have what it takes to do the real crowd scene, but I populated it with some familiar figures* — some of them only to fans — and set it on an Escherian walkabout.
+Science Fiction Five-Yearly is a fanzine produced by the legendary Lee Hoffman, faithfully "Once every lustrum."
+Others have helped out in recent years, most notably Geri Sullivan, who with Jeff Schalles is one of the remaining few who pursue color mimeography as an art form.
+I used to be among those who could do fair work with a mimeo stencil, shading plates and stylii -- I messed up the color work on the lettering in this one, but it was supposed to be a take-off and tribute to the wonderful Where's Waldo phenomenon, with a SF/fannish twist.
+Frankly, I didn't have what it takes to do the real crowd scene, but I populated it with some familiar figures* -- some of them only to fans -- and set it on an Escherian walkabout.
 Included, my version of Heinlein's Waldo, just to confuse matters.